A Family Affair

 Forced to cut short her studies to become the family breadwinner, Lugenia became active in social reform organizations—the King’s Daughters, a charity that worked with the sick and needy and Hull House, where she met Jane Addams.
 She stayed with both organizations until she married John Hope in 1897.

-Lugenia met John Hope at the Columbian Dancing Party, one of the African American community’s festivities held in Chicago around the World’s Columbian Exposition in 1893.
-Before he was a prominent educator and political activist, Hope was a theology student at Brown University, but spent the next several summers studying at the University of Chicago (and courting Lugenia).
-The newlyweds lived briefly in Nashville before John’s appointment as a classics instructor at Atlanta Baptist College, now Morehouse College.
+Lugenia and John had met at the Columbian Dancing Party, one of the African American community’s festivities held in Chicago around the World’s Columbian Exposition in 1893.
+John was a theology student at Brown University, but spent the next several summers studying at the University of Chicago (and courting Lugenia) The newlyweds lived briefly in Nashville before John’s appointment as a classics instructor at Atlanta Baptist College, now Morehouse College.
 In Atlanta Lugenia drew upon her Art Institute training, teaching sculpture classes at Morehouse and its sister institution, Spelman College.

 She later became involved in social reform on a national level.
 She was appointed to President Herbert Hoover’s Colored Advisory Commission in 1927, and became an assistant to Mary McLeod Bethune, the director of Negro Affairs for the National Youth Administration, a New Deal program, in 1937, following her husband’s death.